CSCfi/csc-user-guide/docs/apps/hyperqueue.md

 The server manages connections between workers and the client.
 The client submits tasks to the server, which sends them to the available workers.
 The client and server may run on login or compute nodes, and the workers run on compute nodes.
-This resembles a Slurm within a Slurm, but you have to start the server and workers yourself.
+HyperQueue resembles a Slurm within a Slurm, but you must start the server and workers yourself.
-We recommend reading the official [HyperQueue documentation](https://it4innovations.github.io/hyperqueue/stable/) for more information.
+We recommend reading the official [HyperQueue documentation](https://it4innovations.github.io/hyperqueue/stable/).

 This example consists of a batch script and an executable task script.
 The batch script starts the HyperQueue server and workers and submits tasks to the workers.
 The task script is an executable script that we submit to the workers.
-You can copy the following example and run it as given and then modify it to suit your needs.
+You can copy the following example, run it as given, and then modify it to suit your needs.
 The directory structure looks as follows:

 ```text